 What is 'the Law and the Prophets' mentioned in the New Testament?By 300 BC Judaism recognized certain writings as sacred scripture.
 These were all written and contained on scrolls because the technology of binding pages into a book (called a codex) did not yet exist.
 This collection of scrolls was categorized into three groups: the Torah (also called the Law of Moses), the Prophets, and the Writings (sometimes called simply "the Psalms" although it contained ten other scrolls besides the book of Psalms).
 These sacred scriptures are what constitute the Old Testament today.
-Another name for the Old Testament is the Hebrew Scriptures because most of these scriptures were originally written in Hebrew, although there are a few in Aramaic as well.
+Another name for the Old Testament is the Hebrew Scriptures because most of these scriptures were originally written in Hebrew, with some portions in Aramaic.

 By the time of Jesus, these Hebrew Scriptures were often referred to by the shortened phrase "the Law and the Prophets."
 The third category of the Writings was lumped under the heading "the Prophets" because, by that time, anyone who wrote scripture was considered to have been a prophet, literally one who speaks forth the word of God.